feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 In order to protect their overseas subjects, the Chinese government more than once accused the Netherlands Indies government of unfairly treating the Chinese in the colony.
 This interference should be seen not only as the Chinese government's response to the Chinese grievances reported by the singkeh via their Chamber of Commerce and the trade associations,161 but also as an indication of need for support, particularly financial support, from their overseas subjects.

 Most Kuo Min Tang activity in this respect took the form of fund raising campaigns, either to assist casualties in mainland China or to secure party funds and the Chinese government.
-It was reported, for example, that the Chinese Consul-General of Batavia made a tour of the main cities of Java to collect about $40,000,000 although he managed only $550,000.162 | suspect that the fund raising campaigns of the Kuo Min Tang and Chinese Consulates in Outer Java were more successful, owing to the preponderance of singkeh residents there.
+It was reported, for example, that the Chinese Consul-General of Batavia made a tour of the main cities of Java to collect about $40,000,000 although he managed only $550,000.162 I suspect that the fund raising campaigns of the Kuo Min Tang and Chinese Consulates in Outer Java were more successful, owing to the preponderance of singkeh residents there.

 For the peranakan of Java, the constant fund-raising activities, as well as the aggressiveness of most singkeh Kuo Min Tang members, became a real nuisance.
 These feelings are well represented by a peranakan wardmaster in Kutoarjo, Central Java, who complained _ that: sam... perkoempoelan Kuo Min Tang di Batavia, Soerabaja dan Bandoeng sering sering tariek oewang sadja......",163 the Kuo Min Tang organizations